kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Free Hudrow**
 - Hudrow is Davik's former pilot, and can be found incarcerated in Davik's Estate on Taris.

+**Free the Mandalorian on Korriban**
+- This is the Mandalorian in the Interrogation room of the Sith Academy.
+You rescue him by successfully inducing a catatonic state, so that the Sith discard him and he can later wake up.

 **Fully Repair HK-47**
 - This requires recruiting it and succeeding in four successive Repair dialogues with it on the Ebon Hawk.
 You'll need 17 net Repair to finish all four.